-Our experience with 31 eyes of primary congenital glaucoma (post trabeculectomy) with visually significant cataract undergoing lens aspiration surgery showed a mean best corrected visual acuity of 6/60 (Snellen's) at one year postoperatively.
-Reasonably predictable refractive results were obtained in these eyes, provided intraocular pressure was well controlled [14].
+Our experience with 31 eyes of primary congenital glaucoma (post trabeculectomy) with visually significant cataract undergoing lens aspiration surgery showed a mean best corrected visual acuity of 6/60 (Snellen's) at 1 year postoperatively.
+Reasonably predictable refractive results were obtained in these eyes, provided glaucoma was well controlled [14].